kailash-manasarovar/statement/docs/timeline/2026/july.md

 ![The Salmon Mousse](../../content/images/the-salmon-mousse.png)

+- I guess God is going to give me my babies back, and the house.
+We prayed for that, me and Tona-tone-tone.

 ## The Justice Defense Fund reach out

 - I receive an email from the [Justice Defense Fund](https://justicedefensefund.org/), an organization which is thank God going after the Big Porn crime scene, and it's saturation of online sex crimes.